 - Enhance Behavioral Health INFLUENCE

-- Implement an INTEGRATIONS strategy
+- Implement an INTEGRATIONS strategy across public and private systems

 - Promote stakeholder INCLUSION

 - Drive INNOVATION and improve outcomes

 - Demonstrate and drive VALUE

-II.
 Data Driven Quality Improvement (QI) Activities

-DBH and Region Behavioral Health Authority (RBHA) will utilize information from a variety of sources, including statewide and regionally generated data, to make data driven decisions regarding allocation of funding.
-Data used should be generated from the Centralized Data System (CDS), including utilization, waitlist, and capacity data, and from the Electronic Billing System (EBS) using available reports.
-Prevention planning should utilize the Nebraska Prevention Information Reporting System (NPIRS) data system.
-Other data supporting RBHA decision making regarding allocations should be made available to DBH upon request.
-Integration of data across the behavioral health system will evolve over the life of the 2022-2024 strategic plan.
+The DBH and Region Behavioral Health Authorities (RBHAs) utilize statewide and regionally generated data from various sources to drive decisions regarding funding, outcomes, and quality of services.
+Primary data sources include utilization, waitlist, and capacity from the Centralized Data System (CDS), reviews of quarterly outcomes, and reports from the Electronic Billing System (EBS).
+Prevention planning utilizes the Nebraska Prevention Information Reporting System (NPIRS) data system.
+Other data supporting RBHA allocation decisionsmust be made available to DBH upon request.
+Integration of data across the behavioral health system will evolve throughout the 2022-2024 strategic plan.

-III.
 Balanced Array

-DBH and the RBHAs will develop and manage a comprehensive, continuous, and integrated system of care and service array of mental health and substance use disorder, prevention, treatment, rehabilitative, and recovery support services with sufficient capacity for designated geographic area throughout the contract year.
-The expectation is to fund an array of services within a continuum of services that supports access and choice.
+DBH and the RBHAs will develop and manage a comprehensive, continuous, and integrated service array for mental health and substance use disorders which include prevention, treatment, rehabilitative, and recovery support services with sufficient capacity for the designated geographic area throughout the contract year.
+DBH expects RBHAs to fund an array of services within the continuum of care to support access and choice.